 - What hospital do they send patients to?

-- Are they available by telephone and/or email?
+- Are they available by telephone and email?

 Depending on your priorities, you’ll likely have several more questions.
 It might be helpful to have a “getting to know you” appointment with any rheumatologist you’re considering.
-This will help you get a feel for their personality and how familiar they are with your condition.
+This will give you a feel for their personality and how familiar they are with your condition.

 Taking the time to find someone that’s right for you can help you during your AS treatment.